floft/meta-ecam/README.md

 Yocto Project
 -------------
-To build the *ecam-console-image*, first install Ubuntu in Virtualbox if you don't have it already.
+To build the *ecam-console-image*, you can either setup Yocto like outlined below or you can just add *meta-ecam* as a layer and make a few changes to *conf/local.conf*.
+If you don't have Yocto setup yet, first install Ubuntu in Virtualbox if you don't have it already.
 Ubuntu 12.04 or 13.04 both work.
 Either 32-bit or 64-bit should work.

 Setup the */bin/sh* symlink.
 Select no.